 1. It can be referred to explicitly by its Synapse ID:

-It is important to note that, by default, any previous versions of the file should still be available - it may be used in provenance relationships or as part of a data release.
-To handle these types of situations, files re-uploaded to Synapse create a new version.
+syn12345678).
+It is important to note that, by default, any previous versions of the file should still be available - they may be used in provenance relationships or as part of a data release.

 Providing the Synapse ID without any versioning information to any of the clients (e.g.,